HDFGroup/hsds/docs/docker_install_azure.md

 These environment variables will be passed to the Docker containers on startup.

-    export BUCKET_NAME=hsdstest                   # set to the name of the container you will be using export HSDS_ENDPOINT=http://myvmname.westus.cloudapp.azure.com      # Set to the public DNS name of the VM.
+    export BUCKET_NAME=hsdstest                      # set to the name of the storage container you will be using export SN_PORT=5101                              # port to use
+    export HSDS_ENDPOINT=http://myvmname.westus.cloudapp.azure.com:${SN_PORT}      # Set to the public DNS name of the VM.
 Use https protocol if SSL is desired and configured export AZURE_CONNECTION_STRING="1234567890"      # use the connection string for your Azure account.
 Note the quotation marks around the string

 Follow the following steps to setup HSDS: